tradingstrategy-ai/docs/source/glossary.rst

         An autonomous agent is a software program or system that can operate independently and make decisions on its own, without direct intervention from a human.
 This type of technology is designed to perform specific tasks or functions, such as data processing, problem-solving, decision-making, and even physical actions.

-        Autonomous agents typically use artificial intelligence (AI) and machine learning algorithms to analyse data, make decisions, and interact with the environment.
+        Autonomous agents typically use artificial intelligence (AI) and :term:`machine learning` algorithms to analyse data, make decisions, and interact with the environment.
 They are designed to work in complex, dynamic environments, and can respond to changes in real-time.

     Smart contract